 Summary

-To test a cell and take some action if the cell is blank (empty), you can use the IF function.
+To take an action if a cell is blank (empty), you can use the IF function.
 The formula in cell E5 is:

 Generic formula